Gowtham-app-developer/Android-Interview-Questions/Services & Threads.md

 ## Foreground Service

 - A foreground service performs some operation that is noticeable to the user.
-- For example, we can use a foreground service to play an audio track.
-- A Notification must be displayed to the user.
+- For example, we can use a foreground service to play an audio track a notification must be displayed to the user.

 ## Background Service